dac514/sux0r/sux0r2/supplemental/iis_web_pi/README.txt

 TODO, automate and fix:

-In addition to the Web Platform Installer, the following steps remain:

-1) Point your web browser to `http://YOURSITE/supplemental/root.php` and make an admin user.

 2) Download wget, create a batch file, contents along the lines of:
    `c:/path/to/wget.exe -O C:/Windows/Temp/junk.txt "http:/YOURSITE/sux0r/modules/feeds/cron.php"`
    Add this batch file to "Task Scheduler"